-This manual covers the Ranger, Tourist and cT models and has been prepared to acquaint you with the operation, care and maintenance of your motorcycle and to provide you with important safety information.
+This manual covers the Ranger and cT model and has been prepared to acquaint you with the operation, care and maintenance of your motorcycle and to provide you with important safety information.
 Follow these instructions carefully for maximum motorcycle performance and for your personal motorcycling safety and pleasure.
 It is critical that a beginning sidecar driver becomes thoroughly familiar with the special operating characteristics of sidecar outfit before venturing out on the busy roads.